 I liked St. Mary’s a lot, even though some aspects of evangelical Christianity don’t particularly appeal to me any more.
 I liked the informality, the sense of the priesthood of all believers, the simplicity and lack of ritual in the service, and obvious focus on Christ and on personal faith in him.

 In the afternoon, back in London, I went to Wood Green Mennonite Church.
 This congregation meets in the hall of a local Baptist church at 3.00 in the afternoon.
 It’s a small church—between twenty and thirty people—and the chairs are set in a circle with an open end where a simple lectern is placed for the leader.
 Here are some things I noticed:

 - Wood Green does not have a full time pastor although one of their elders is paid to do some part time work for the congregation.
 She was preaching this past Sunday, but not leading the worship.

 - As in many churches in the Mennonite family, leading the service was not restricted to the ‘pastor’.
 Another member of the congregation was leading the service.
-She used a liturgical form which I was familiar with – a sort of Anabaptist ‘daily office’ which you can find here.
-The form didn’t quite seem to fit for a Sunday, though – it didn’t seem to grow naturally out of the small size of the congregation, and I discovered afterwards that it was not their usual fare.
+She used a liturgical form which I was familiar with, a sort of Anabaptist ‘daily office’.
+The form didn’t quite seem to fit for a Sunday, though; it didn’t seem to grow naturally out of the small size of the congregation, and I discovered afterwards that it was not their usual fare.